ServiceStack/servicestack.net/MyApp/_posts/2023-08-13_jsonl-format.md

 {"id": 3, "name": "John Smith"}
 ```

 The JSON Lines format has become popular because of its streamable properties.
-It can be processed by streaming parsers and integrated with Unix shell pipelines, making it an ideal format for handling large datasets efficiently.
+It can be processed by streaming parsers and integrated with even Unix shell pipelines, making it an ideal format for handling large datasets efficiently, or hacking together a data pipeline quickly for large scale experimentation.

 ## Setting up an Endpoint to Support JSONL in ServiceStack